random-robbie/smsonetime/README.md

 I have integrated textlocal to send the SMS but you can easily alter this in the functions file.

-Edit the common.php file to enter your mysql details and in functions.php fill in your textlocal account details.
+Edit the common.php file to enter your mysql details and  fill in your textlocal account details.

 Don't forget to import the users.sql file!